-- proper arrangements are made for the student's examination, - the exam is scheduled and held in accordance with FGSR and departmental regulations, - committee members are informed of meetings and details of examinations - the student does not make these arrangements, and - the student provides a copy of the thesis (master's and doctoral final examination) to the individual delegated by the program to distribute the thesis to the examiners (e.g., chair of the examination, program administrator, supervisor).
-Supervisors are responsible for ensuring that all examiners receive the thesis in a timely way (timelines provided below).
+- proper arrangements are made for the student's examination, - the exam is scheduled and held in accordance with GPS and departmental regulations, - committee members are informed of meetings and details of examinations, - the student does not make these arrangements, and - the student provides a copy of the thesis (master's and doctoral final examination) to the individual delegated by the program to distribute the thesis to the examiners (e.g., chair of the examination, program administrator, supervisor).
+Supervisors are responsible for ensuring that all examiners receive the thesis in a timely way (timelines provided below). - Exam Registration Form (https://forms.gle/sJSvAdjSRDc6mcF79) is completed 3-4 weeks prior to the exam.